 - 1. Using the packing slip, verify the components that came with the PTM Upgrade Kit. - 2.
 Make sure that you have the required tools. - 3.
 Make sure the library is functional.
-Refer to Chapter 4 of the Compaq StorageWorks MSL5000 Series Library User Guide. - 4.
-Make sure that you are using firmware version 2.38 or later.
+Refer to Chapter 4 of the hp StorageWorks MSL5000 Series Library User Guide. - 4.
+Make sure that you are using the proper version of firmware.
 See the section, "Verifying the Firmware Level" in Chapter 3.